h2-stack/LL-RASP/README.md

 # Low-level RASP: Protecting Applications Implemented in High-level Programming Languages

-**This is a technology I shared at BHUSA 2023 for getting a high-level programming language context(eg HPL-layer stack trace) in the native process space.
-To inspire more possibilities, I used this technology to develop a new defense technology called low-level RASP as a real-world demonstration**.
-Hope to inspire more possibilities such as LL-AST, LL-Fuzz, ...
-And I'm look forward to communicating with you.
+**This is a technique I shared at BHUSA 2023 that can get the High-level Programming Language context (aka: HPL layer stack trace) in the native process space.
+To inspire more possibilities, I developed a new defense technique called low-level RASP as a real-world demonstration**.
+I hope this technology can inspire more possibilities, such as LL-AST, LL-Fuzz... and look forward to communicating with you.

+`generate_env.sh` is used to prepare the compilation environment.
+There are some sample codes of lightweight extensions in the src directory for reference, including Python, Ruby, PHP and Node.js.

 You can download the presentation slides by visiting https://i.blackhat.com/BH-US-23/Presentations/US-23-LI-Low-Level-RASP.pdf,Many non-core details are not reflected in the keynote due to time reasons, so I will also share the original manuscript here: